ronjohn4/sqlitesample/README.md

 It's exactly that, a sample of common DB operations in Python against sqlite.

-1. Check if DB exists, create if not.
+1. Delete database
+2. Create connection (which will create a db if it doesn't exit)
+3. Close connection
+4. Create connection (prove that it will open when db already exists)
-2. Create tables (this sample is 2 linked tables)
+5. Create tables
-3. Write
+6. Insert
+7. Read all
-4. Read
+8. Read by key
-5. Update
+9. Update
-6. Delete
+10. Delete
+11. Commit and close

 ## Credits
 Most (all?) the code here has been pulled from various sources and tested.